 If you have a dental phobia, your dentist may recommend laughing gas to help you relax in the chair.
-We’ll gently place a mask over your nose and tell you to breathe deeply.
+We’ll gently place a mask over your nose and tell you to breathe deep.
 It only takes a few moments for the laughing gas to start working.

 Oral sedation may make you drowsy enough to fall asleep.
-However, we’ll be able to easily shake you awake if we need you to cooperate with the dentist.
+But we’ll be able to easily shake you awake if we need you to cooperate with the dentist.
 For example, Dr. Yun may ask you during the procedure to tilt your head so he can better access a tooth.

 You can feel safe and secure while in the dentist’s chair, knowing that you are receiving quality dental care without the stress and pain.
 We closely monitor your vital signs and ensure you are breathing properly through an oxygen mask.